irvin-s/docker_repair/README.md

 python3 query_process.py ${ROOT_DIR}/logs/fail/228568839.log
 ```

 - Check the output at `${ROOT_DIR}/results/analyzed_query.json`.
-FIX: It should report a list of keywords and another processor should prepara a query
+FIX: It should report a list of keywords and another processor should prepare a query

 ### 3. Process the keywords